syncfusion/blazor-docs/src/common/getting-started/blazor-server-side-dotnet-cli.md

         }
     }
     ```

+    > **Note:** We can disable the dynamic script redering and refer the scripts from application end by using `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at `startup.cs`.
+For more details, please refer here for [how to refer custom/CDN resources](../common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

 3. Now, add the Syncfusion Blazor components in any .razor file in the `~/Pages` folder.
 For example, the calendar component is added in the **~/Pages/Index.razor** page.